Man Found Dead Above Pizza Shop – Alcohol Toxicity Blamed

-An inquest has been formally opened into the death of Christopher Sedgewick, 39, who was found dead at his home above a pizza restaurant on Main Road, Romford, earlier this year.
+An inquest has opened into the tragic death of Christopher Sedgewick, 39, who was found dead at his home above a pizza restaurant on Main Road, Romford earlier this year.

-Mr Sedgewick was discovered on 17 February, prompting an investigation by the Metropolitan Police Service.
-However, senior east London coroner Graeme Irvine told a court hearing on Wednesday that “no sinister or criminal activity was detected.”
+Mr Sedgewick was discovered on February 17.
+The Metropolitan Police launched an investigation, but senior east London coroner Graeme Irvine told the court on April 1 there was “no sinister or criminal activity detected.”

 Cause of Death: Acute Alcohol Toxicity